foundationallm/nextgenai-agents-workshop/README.md

     What is the latest closing price for MSFT?
     ```

+>[!IMPORTANT]
+>If you receive an answer like this:
+>```
+>It seems I'm unable to retrieve the closing price for Microsoft (MSFT) at this moment.
+To get the most up-to-date stock prices, I recommend checking a financial news website (like Bloomberg or Yahoo Finance) or a stock trading app.
+>```
+>you need to activate your account in Microsoft Fabric.
+To do that, open a new browser tab and navigate to [https://fabric.microsoft.com](https://fabric.microsoft.com) and sign in with your Azure account credentials (the same you used to sign in to the Azure AI Foundry portal).
+If asked to configure additional security settings, please skip the multi-factor authentication (MFA) setup, as this is not supported in the workshop environment (see the [Sign into the Azure AI Foundry portal](#sign-into-the-azure-ai-foundry-portal) section for more details).
+After signing in, you will be presented with the Microsoft Fabric welcome page.
+You can close the browser tab and return to the Azure AI Foundry portal.
+Now, if you submit the prompt again in the playground, you should get a valid answer.

 ## Exercise 13: Create connected agents in AI Foundry

 This exercise is performed in the Azure AI Foundry portal.
 Before starting the exercise, please make sure you have completed the [Sign into the Azure AI Foundry portal](#sign-into-the-azure-ai-foundry-portal) instructions from the [Prerequisites](#prerequisites) section.
 The instructions assume you are already signed into the Azure AI Foundry portal and have selected your project.